Aortic Valve Disease

 Tests for Aortic Valve Disease

-Depending in your condition, your doctor may recommend one or more of the following tests to evaluate and identify aortic valve disease.
+Your doctor may recommend one or more of the following tests to evaluate and identify aortic valve disease, depending on your condition.
+Symptoms may include a heart murmur, chest pain, or arrhythmia as well as fatigue, dizziness, or fainting, especially after activity.

 Electrocardiogram

 Small electrodes are placed on your skin to record your heart’s electrical impulses.
-The tracings may help identify risk for or prior heart muscle damage.
+The results may help identify risk for or prior heart muscle damage.

 Echocardiogram

 An ultrasound probe is moved over the surface of your chest to capture moving images of your heart.
-This allows us to determine your heart’s chamber dimensions, shape, valve structures, and overall function.
+This allows us to determine your heart’s chamber dimensions, shape, and valve structures, and to evaluate overall function.

 Cardiac MRI